chrisnmendoza/website/README.md

 ## Running the Project

 Run `ng serve --open` to start up the project on a local server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The code for the website is in the gh-pages branch.

 ## Further help